ajdevy/sample-simplepio_blink/README.md

     - 2 jumper wires
     - 1 breadboard

-For the Button sample:
-- [Rainbow Hat for Android Things](https://shop.pimoroni.com/products/rainbow-hat-for-android-things) or the following individual components:
-    - 1 push button
-    - 1 resistor
-    - 2 jumper wires
-    - 1 breadboard

-For the PWM sample:
-- 1 servo
-- 3 jumper wires
-- external power source (recommended, depending on the servo)

 ## Build and install

 On Android Studio, select the module in the select box by the "Run" button, and